rooiss/tourney/README.md

 # TODO

+- [ ] route for accepting or denying invite
+- [ ] send out emails for all teammates
 - [ ] once register button is clicked send emails out to all players of the tournament to confirm
 - [ ] protectedRoute
 - [ ] email validator for adding non registered users